We’ve had a few questions regarding the inner workings of Reserved Stock Pro (RSP) – This doc is a deep dive for advanced users.

 Early on, we considered having each product reserved separately.
 However, this would generally introduce stress for the customer experience.
 The customer would have to keep track of multiple products leaving their carts at different times, which takes the enjoyment/relaxation out of the shopping experience.

-Reserved Stock Pro will extend the reservation time for customers who add new products to their cart.
+Reserved Stock Pro will also extend the reservation time for customers who add new products to their cart.
 The reservation time will be reset using the number of allowed reservation minutes from the settings.
 The reservation time remains unchanged when customers remove products from their cart or update quantities of products in the cart.

 Behind the design choice:

 The idea behind this choice is to give customers all the time they need to go through the store and pick the products they desire.
 If the time doesn’t extend, customers could stress out and not get all the products they originally wanted.
 We want to reward customers for shopping, rather than making it feel like a race.
+We believe that customers who show an intent to purchase multiple products should be prioritized.

 When do reservations expire?

 Reserved Stock Pro checks that the current time is less than the customer’s expiration time that’s saved in the database.
-That allows for quick database queries to find if reservations have expired for the current customer, as well as to find the amount of stock that’s reserved for a specific product.
+This allows for quick database queries to find if reservations have expired for the current customer, as well as to find the amount of stock that’s reserved for a specific product.

 Reservations are cleaned up early from the database when different actions occur, such as: